eryar/PipeCAD/docs/en/development/api.md

 |Description|STRING|The database description, up to ??? characters|

 ### Output
-PipeCad will create Database in /*D world hierarchy.
+PipeCad will create Database in proper Team hierarchy.

 Syntax examples:
 ```python